Saint-Cirq Lapopie is a commune in the Lot region of Occitania, 30 km east of Cahors.

-In summer, where there are some 500 000 visitors from June to September, once parked on one of the many car parks located along the road overlooking the village, the easiest way is to start the visit of Saint-Cirq-Lapopie through the alleys higher.
+In summer, where there are some 500 000 visitors from June to September, when parked on one of the many parking lots around the village, the easiest way is to start visiting Saint-Cirq-Lapopie by the upper streets.

-The historic heart is entirely pedestrianized, allowing you to stroll along alleys, squares and cobbled streets (be careful, some are steep).
-Many corbelled houses date from the 14th and 15th centuries, with sloping roofs.
-All the charm of Saint-Cirq-Lapopie is to have preserved its authenticity and its picturesque character, even if pleasant craft stalls, some shops and art galleries mark out the center of the small village.
+The historic heart is fully pedestrianized, allowing stroll through alleys, squares and cobbled streets (be careful, some are steep).
+Many homes cantilevered date of the fourteenth and fifteenth century, with sloping roofs.
+All the charm of Saint-Cirq-Lapopie is to have preserved its authenticity and picturesque character, although pleasant craft shops, several shops and art galleries dot the center of the small town.

-Note also that the whole village is classified and protected as historical monuments.
+Note incidentally that the whole village is classified and protected as historical monuments.

-For a panorama of the valley and the causses, in the distance, do not hesitate to go on the platform at the top of the ruins of the medieval castle: an orientation table is arranged, and the views are there without equal.
+For a view of the valley and the limestone plateaus in the distance, do not hesitate to visit the platform on top of the ruins of the medieval castle: a viewpoint is appointed, and the views are there without equal.

-Going downhill, a step is required at the Saint-Cirq and Sainte-Juliette church, which dates essentially from the 15th century.
-Note that it has kept a Romanesque apse, while adjoining the foundations of an old dungeon and a turret.
+Going down a step is necessary at the Saint-Cirq Church and St. Julitta, dating mainly from the sixteenth century.
+Note that it has retained a Romanesque apse, while the adjacent bases of an ancient tower and a turret.

-Another place not to be missed is the Daura house, named after a Catalan artist who lived there before the Second World War.
-This magnificent building which was a hospice in the Middle Ages now hosts "International Residences of Artists" (reserved for young painters, sculptors, videographers), all managed by La Maison des Arts Georges and Claude Pompidou Cajarc.
-Open every day in summer.
+Another place not to be missed, the house Daura, the name of a Catalan artist who lived there before the second war.
+This magnificent building which was a hospice in the Middle Ages now hosts "International House of Artists" (reserved for young painters, sculptors, video artists), all managed by La Maison des Arts Georges and Claude Pompidou Cajarc.
+Open daily in summer.
 Free entry.
-Information on +33 5 65 40 78 19.
+Information +33 5 65 40 78 19.

-We will not forget the former Auberge des Mariniers, at the bottom of the village, which was acquired in 1950 by the surrealist poet André Breton, who spent his holidays there every summer until his death in 1966.
-Now owned by the commune, Labeled "House of Illustrious", the site is dedicated to poetry and welcomes all year and especially in summer poetic readings and exhibitions in connection with surrealism.
+We will not forget the old hostel of the Mariners in the bottom of the village, which was acquired in 1950 by the surrealist poet André Breton who spent her vacation every summer until his death in 1966.
+Now owned by the municipality, labeled "Home of the Famous", the site is dedicated to poetry and open all year round and especially in summer poetry readings and exhibitions related to surrealism.

-Guided walks in the village are offered seasonally.
-Otherwise, leaflets are available at the Tourist Office.
-Information on +33 5 65 31 31 31.
+Guided tours of the village are offered in season.
+Otherwise, the tour guides are available at the Tourist Office.
+Information at +33 5 65 31 31 31.

-For lovers of hiking, many circuits are accessible from the town or crossing, starting with the towpath, dug into the cliff towards Cahors, and which include the small chapel Saint-Croix (nineteenth) on the heights, the belvedere of Bancourel, or the lock of Aulanac, by the river.
-Maps and information on +33 5 65 31 31 31.
+For hiking enthusiasts, many circuits are accessible from the city or passing through, beginning with the tow path dug into the cliff in the direction of Cahors, and include the small Holy Cross chapel (XIX) in the hills the lookout Bancourel, or sluice Aulanac, riverside.
+Maps and information +33 5 65 31 31 31.

-After visiting this heritage jewel or a hike, note finally that we can agree a cool break in the Lot.
-A beach is located at the bottom of the village, dedicated to lazing around or swimming (supervised in July and August).
-Information on +33 5 65 30 29 51.
+After visiting this heritage jewel or a hike, noted finally that one can take a break freshness in the Lot.
+A beach is equipped below the village, dedicated to relaxation or swimming (supervised in July and August).
+Information +33 5 65 30 29 51.

-On the same site, a club invites to discover these grandiose landscapes in a singular way via canoe-kayak rides.
+On the same site, a club invites you to discover these landscapes in a singular way through rides canoeing.